trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 Brave looks like a totally different challenger in the browser market.
 It's new, it's different, and I'm still not really sure how I feel about it!
 But that's cool!

-The goals sound noble:
+The goals sound noble enough:

 - Private by default
 - Reform digital ads
 - Pay users to browse

-And the Basic Attention Token (BAT) appears to be an interesting approach to tracking behaviour.
+And the Basic Attention Token (BAT) appears to be an interesting approach to user tracking.
 But the BAT is also used as currency, and this is where the Brave direction started to feel uncomfortable.

 It encourages pay walls.
-If reforming digital ads means walling off the open web, then stop the train and count me out.
+If reforming digital ads means walling off the open web, then count me out.

 ![Black Mirror episode, Fifteen Million Merits](images/blog/fifteen-million-merits.jpg)

 Intentionally consuming advertisements to earn credits was the premise of one of the first Black Mirror episodes.
 This approach by Brave feels like it could be the first step down that path; providing justification for gated content, crediting users for consuming advertising, and placing a tangible value on our time.

-This talk generated so much discussion at lunch and I'm so glad to have heard it.
-When discussing Brave, we conceded that we take for granted just how established and shady the current 'system' is.
+This talk generated so much discussion at lunch and I'm glad to have heard it.
+When discussing Brave, we conceded that we take for granted just how established and **shady** the current 'system' is.
 Google Chrome, Google Adwords, Google Analytics - there's a trend here.

 I think the feeling of discomfort was partly down to Brave being a new and potentially disruptive technology, but also it made us stop and thinking about the current landscape a little more.